STANDARD 14 - DISCRETE MATHEMATICS

 Despite their formidable titles, these five themes can be addressed

-with activities at the 5-6 grade level which involve both the
+with activities at the 3-4 grade level which involve purposeful play

-grades.
-Indeed, teachers will discover that many activities that they
+and simple analysis.
+Indeed, teachers will discover that many

-already are using in their classrooms reflect these themes.
-These
+activities that they already are using in their classrooms reflect

-five themes are discussed in the paragraphs below.
+these themes.
+These five themes are discussed in the paragraphs

 in discrete mathematics presupposes that corresponding

-activities have taken place at the K-4 grade levels.
-Hence 5-6 grade
+activities have taken place at the K-2 grade levels.
+Hence 3-4 grade

-teachers should review the K-2 and 3-4 grade level discussions
+teachers should review the K-2 grade level discussion of

-of discrete mathematics and might use activities similar to those
+discrete mathematics and use might use activities similar to those

 described there before introducing the activities for this